 The most important artist of realism came from France – Gustave Courbet, Jean-François Millet, Honoré Daumier.

 “One reason my paintings have become realistic has to do with my interest in what things really look like.”
 Robert Bechtle

 Painting technique using acrylic paints, which have a similar characteristic to oil paints.
 Acrylic paintings are as durable as oil paints.

-Another advantage of acrylic is that it can be rinsed with water during work, no solvent to clean brushes.
-When dry, the paint layer is waterproof and can quickly overlap both hides and lacquers.
+Another advantage of acrylic is that when dry, the paint layer is waterproof and can quickly overlap both hides and lacquers.
 Acrylic paint is durable, elastic, resistant to aging, does not turn yellow, does not crumble.

 All these advantages contribute to the growing popularity of this painting medium among contemporary artists.

 Note: Using images of Ania Luk’s paintings can only be done with the written agreement of the artist.